Portion/Yield:serves 6 - 8

-Mulberries are fragile fruits and start to wilt and deteriorate as soon as they are picked.
-I had a tree in our garden in our last home before we moved here and as soon as the fruits ripened I picked them and froze them immediately to ensure that they do not get wasted in any way.
+Mulberries are fragile, perishable fruits and they start to deteriorate as soon as they are picked.
+I too have a tree in our garden at home here in the UK and as soon as the fruits ripen, I pick and freeze them immediately to make sure they don’t get wasted in any way.
 Our generous customers at the pub often bring us some wonderful fresh produce and mulberries are one of those.
 Our bartering or exchange system is definitely working and it’s heart-warming to get the whole community involved.

-- 150g unsalted butter
+- 150g unsalted butter, softened

 - 150g caster sugar

-- 4 large whole eggs
+- 4 eggs

 - 20g flaked almonds